 In your first year you will follow these four 10-week modules:

-The first module will offer you your first encounter with the world of technology.
-You will be introduced to various disciplines, such as statics and classic dynamics.
+In the very first module you get to step into the world of technology.
+You will be introduced to various disciplines, such as statics and dynamics.
 You will soon discover the importance of knowing, and being able to apply, mathematical methods.
 Using so-called ‘lumped element models’, you will learn to render the more striking details of dynamic systems in your surroundings in simple models.
-In your first project, you will apply your knowledge of mechanics by tackling a research question, producing a solid model description and validating it with an experiment.
+For this module’s team project, you will apply your knowledge of mechanics by tackling a research question: your team’s task will be to produce a solid model description and to validate it with an experiment.

-Together with students of Applied Physics, you will learn all about thermodynamics and thermodynamic cycles such as engines, refrigerators and heat pumps.
-Various methods of heat transport will be the focus of the lab work.
-The maths you need to solve thermodynamic problems will also be part of this module.
-You and your project team will design, build and test a thermodynamic system such as a cooler (refrigerator) or energy supply system.
+In module 2, you will learn all about thermodynamics and thermodynamic cycles such as engines, refrigerators and heat pumps.
+In the lab, you will get to work with various methods of heat transport.
+The mathematics you need to solve thermodynamic problems is another part of this module.
+You and your project team will design, build and test a thermodynamic system: a cooling installation you power yourselves.

-The project for this module challenges you to design and build an accelerometer.
-In the subject Advanced Engineering, you will learn the theory you need for the mathematical modelling and analysis of systems such as an accelerometer.
-The hands-on Instrumentation practical is designed to familiarize you with analogue electronics and signal processing.
+The project in module 4 consists of designing and applying an accelerometer.
+In the design of your accelerometer you will start by specifying the application range of your device, which will require a certain time and frequency response.
+This response is characteristic of a certain system and in the subject Dynamic Systems you will gain the necessary theory to mathematically model such a system.
+You can use such models to analyse the behaviour of systems – such as your accelerometer.
+The practical assignment in Instrumentation is designed to familiarize you with analogue electronics and signal processing.
 You will apply this knowledge in the project to develop the electronic readout of the accelerometer system.